ipfabric/docs/docs/platform_first_steps/01-deployment.md

    ![Create a Storage blob container](azure-imgs/azure-03-storage-blob-container.png)

-4. Upload VHD image to storage account
+4. Convert qcow2 image to VHD

-   IP Fabric provides the QCOW image.
-For converting QCOW to VHD, you may for instance use a utility from [QEMU](https://www.qemu.org/download/).
+   IP Fabric provides the qcow2 image.
+For converting qcow2 to VHD, you may for instance use a utility from [QEMU](https://www.qemu.org/download/).
 The recommended way to convert the image is then:

    ```
-   qemu-img convert -f qcow2 -o subformat=fixed,force_size -O vpc ipfabric-5_0_1+6.qcow2 ipfabric-5_0_1+6.vhd
+   qemu-img convert -f qcow2 -o subformat=fixed,force_size -O vpc ipfabric-6-3-1+1.qcow2 ipfabric-6-3-1+1.vhd
    ```

+  !!! important

+      Please use `qemu-img` version `2.6` or higher.
+According to the [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-generic#resizing-vhds):

+      > There is a known bug in qemu-img versions >=2.2.1 that results in an improperly formatted VHD.
+The issue has been fixed in QEMU 2.6.
+We recommend using either qemu-img 2.2.0 or lower, or 2.6 or higher.

+      You may check the `qemu-img` version that you are using with:

+      ```
+      qemu-img --version
+      ```

+5. Upload VHD image to storage account

    To [upload the VHD image](https://learn.microsoft.com/en-us/azure/virtual-desktop/set-up-customize-master-image#upload-master-image-to-a-storage-account-in-azure), one need to download and install the [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/).
    The image needs to be uploaded to the previously created Blob container.

    ![Upload the VHD image](azure-imgs/azure-04-uploaded-vhd.png)

+  !!! important

+      For uploading the VHD image, please use the Azure Storage Explorer (a native Windows app) instead of the Azure web UI.
+If you upload the VHD image via the Azure web UI, you might encounter the following error:

+      > The specified cookie value in VHD footer indicates that disk 'ipfabric-6-3-1+1.vhd' with blob https://.../vhd/ipfabric-6-3-1+1.vhd is not a supported VHD.
+Disk is expected to have cookie value 'conectix'.

-5. Create image from VHD
+6. Create image from VHD

    Creating a managed image in Azure is as simple as loading the necessary files.
 The [Create a legacy managed image of a generalized VM in Azure](https://learn.microsoft.com/en-gb/azure/virtual-machines/capture-image-resource) documentation section contains all the needed clues.

    ![Create an Image from VHD](azure-imgs/azure-05-create-image.png)

-6. Deploy VM from image
+7. Deploy VM from image

    Ensure that you follow the [resource requirements matrix](../overview/index.md#hardware-requirements) when sizing the virtual machine on Azure.

+  !!! important

+      Please note that the Azure serial console might be not accessible for setting the `osadmin` password in the [First Boot Wizard](02-boot_wizard.md).
+In that case, please contact the IP Fabric Support team or your Solution Architect.
+We can connect to the appliance via SSH with the default/factory `osadmin` password (that is overwritten during the First Boot Wizard) and run the First Boot Wizard manually with:

+      ```
+      sudo nimpee-net-config -a
+      ```